LunaSare/tutorials2021ms/ms.md

 Because primary documentation is considered a professional document, acceptance of the research by the scientific community could be reduced if a more informal language is used.

-Secondary types of documentation, such as vignettes and tutorials, demonstrate more cases of individual function usage, and describe analysis workflows in more detail, as well as function associations to generate a specific analysis and results.
-While secondary documentation has become more common practice, it is still often generated using highly specialized language.
+Secondary types of documentation, such as vignettes and tutorials, demonstrate additional cases of individual function usage, and describe analysis workflows in more detail, as well as function associations to generate a specific analysis and results.
+While secondary documentation has become more common practice, it is still often generated using highly specialized language (example).

-In this paper, we identify the necessity for secondary documentation that is written down using language that is common to the target audience to facilitate examination, application, and adoption of code by the wider audience.

-We present a set of principles to generate tutorials that improve accessibility of code and documentation.
-We applied these principles to a series of tutorials and vignettes for the OpenTree project.

-## Methods

-### Principles
+### Adressing hurdles to accesibility: the principles

+We examined the R and python wrapper packages of OpenTree APIs.

+We designed a workflow usage that would require as many functions as possible.

+Instead of focusing on examples that work without errors, we identify inputs that would give a wide range of warnings and errors.

+We identify effects of warnings and errors downstream of the workflow.

+We identify ways to evaluate inputs to know if they will produce an error.

+We read the documentation and focused on concepts that were assumed or were not explained in depth.

+We created the tutorials using informal language.

+We published the tutorials on a public, free license and free of cost repository and persistent website.

+We created versions of the tutorials.

+We vetted the tutorials with an audience on a workshop as well as individual users.

 - To make documentation of packages more accesible, using common (informal?) language is the best.
 Explaining computational terms that are needed at the beginning and also throught the text.
 - Create documents that persist and are free for use and reuse, so they are available for the users to go back to them any time they need them, and to be passed on to other users.